lezojeda/luz-ojeda.github.io/src/pages/resume.md

 ## work experience (+5 years)

 - **Compass** (Aug 2024 - Today)
-  - Reorganized an internal marketing page with grid and list view, pagination, multiple filters and a favorites folder
+  - Reorganized the  internal marketing page with grid and list view, pagination, multiple filters and folders system
 - **Southworks** (Jan 2023 - Jul 2024)
   - Created **Python** scripts using **Selenium** and **BeautifulSoup** to scrape makeup data from various retailers, processed into Excel files.
   - Migrated the **Azure Virtual Desktop** service to React from Knockout JS, implementing and testing new features.